 Tip 3: Leftover egg custard mixture?
 (Egg, double cream, cheese etc)

-Fry off your bacon until it is crispy, and cook your fresh pasta until al dente.
+Fry off your bacon, and cook your fresh pasta until al dente.
 (Don’t know how to make pasta?
 You seriously need to come along to one of our Pasta Workshops – you will be amazed at how easy it is.
 Check out dates and information by clicking here).

-Pour the leftover egg mixture onto your freshly cooked pasta and bacon, and let the heat from the pasta cook the sauce.
+Pour the leftover egg mixture onto your freshly cooked pasta and bacon and stir, allowing the heat from the pasta to cook the sauce.
 You will be left with a wonderfully creamy pasta, which no one would ever know was made with leftovers!
 Top with a fresh grating of parmesan, some rocket and cracked black pepper.

 Tip 4: Leftover puff pastry?